zyushun/Adam-mini/README.md

 4. [Hugginface Trainer](https://huggingface.co/docs/transformers/en/main_classes/trainer)
 5. [Torchtitan](https://github.com/pytorch/torchtitan)
 6. More is coming!
 Do not hesitate to contact us if Adam-mini does not support your codebase!

-**Regarding all the hyperparameters** including learning rate (lr), weight_decay, beta1, beta2, eps, we recommend using the same values as those used for AdamW.

-If you are training a language model, please pass the following info to Adam-mini:

-- model_sharding: set to True if you are using model parallelism with more than 1 GPU, including FSDP and zero_1,2,3 in Deepspeed.
-Set to False if you are using DDP or single-GPU training.

-- n_feature: dimension for hidden feature.
-Could be unspecified if you are training non-transformer models.
-- n_head: number of attention heads.
-Could be unspecified if you are training non-transformer models.
-- n_kv_head: number of head for Key and Value.
-Or equivalently, number of query groups in Group query Attention.
-Also known as "n_query_groups".
-If is None, it will be the same value as n_head.
-Could be unspecified if you are training non-transformer models.

 ## Examples